pdarko99/SMA_frontEnd/README.md

 ## About Project
-Visit the about.txt file in the same directory for details abot project
+Visit the about.txt file in the same directory for details about project